GoyalLab/Zonation_Analysis/README.md

 ### Instructions
 1. Open etazone.R and eucdist.R
 2. Modify the path to the directory that contains both the main and functions (extScripts).
-3. Modify the directory to match where the .rds files are located and get the Zonation_params.mat from the rawData file (rawfiledir) and where you would like the output subfolders of .csv and .rds files to be located (extrDataDir).
-This repository includes a sample of the .rds file used.
-If you have multiple subfolders, specify those as well.
-For example:
+3. Modify the input directory path to match the location of your .rds files.
+Ensure that the 'Zonation_params.mat' file is located in the raw data directory (rawfiledir).
+4. Specify the output directory (extrDataDir) where you want the generated .csv and .rds files to be saved.
+If you have multiple subfolders for output, make sure to specify those as well.
+For testing or as an example, you can use this [sample dataset](https://drive.google.com/drive/folders/1TEzlIAO7JGU2BAvdV0upSl1hMuyH05BR?usp=drive_link) as input for this step.
+If you have a more complex directory structure, adjust the paths in the script accordingly to match your specific setup.
+For instance, you might have separate folders for raw data, .rds files, and different types of output files.

+rawData/
+├── Zonation_params.mat
+├── sample_data.rds
+extData/
+├── seurat_objects
+│   └── seurat_with_coordinate.rds
+├── eta_data
+│   └── eta_data.csv
+├── etawithzones_data
+│   └── etawithzones_data.csv
+├── x_data
+│   └── x_data.csv
+├── xwithzones_data
+│   └── xwithzones_data.csv
+├── ZonationGenesavailable.csv
 ```
+      rawfileDir <- "/path/to/rawData"
+      extrdataDir <- "/path/to/extData

       #Rename the .rds dataset
       LD <- readRDS(file = paste0(rawfileDir, '032722_final.rds'))